morrownr/USB-WiFi/home/FAQ.md

 No. 5

-Question: Why do I see high levels of jitter with my mt7921au based USB WiFi adapter?
+Question: Why do I see high levels of jitter with my USB WiFi adapter?

 Information: Variance in ping times is called "jitter" in networking terminology; it refers to the inconsistency in the arrival time of data packets, essentially measuring how much your ping fluctuates over time.

-Information: This chip uses the mt7921u driver.

-Note: The solutions listed here should work for any USB WiFi adapter.
+Jitter disrupts the smooth flow of data, resulting in noticeable disruptions, particularly in time-sensitive activities.

 -----